megrymo/someoddpilot/src/about/clients-studio.md

 template: about/clients-studio
 color: pink
 headerNoPush: true
-title: "Clients & Studio"
+title: Clients & Studio

 intro:
-  "You are who you work for, and our clients have been our friends and close collaborators since 1999.
-In many cases, we came up together: Pitchfork were our neighbors on the North Side, and we helped launch each other’s businesses."
+  You are who you work for, and our clients have been our friends and close collaborators since 1999.
+In many cases, we came up together: Pitchfork were our neighbors on the North Side, and we helped launch each other’s businesses.

 clients:
   logos: